-When you need a family law attorney that will listen to you and offer legal advice based on your individual situation, you need Lehner Law LLC.
-With our education, experience, and dedication, we are your premier source for family law in Columbus, OH.
+When you need a family law attorney that will listen to you and offer legal advice based on your individual situation, you need Lehner Law.
+With our education, experience, and dedication, we are your premier source for family law in Columbus, Ohio.

 Whether you are separating from your spouse, need guidance in a child custody dispute, are negotiating alimony, or more, we’re here to help.
 With experience as a divorce attorney, we provide representation and legal advice to help you move forward.